twardoch/twardown-docs/dev/02-twardown-js-01.md

 To configure this extension, you define your preferred markdown style in a configuration file (`.remarkrc`, `.remarkrc.js`, etc. or in `package.json`).
-This file is picked up by `vscode-remark` and other tools (useful for contributors that don’t use VS Code).
+This file is picked up by `vscode-remark` and other tools (useful for contributors that don't use VS Code).

 The configuration file is also used by [`remark-cli`][remark-cli], which is recommended to be used alongside `vscode-remark`, as an npm script and/or in CI, to enforce the markdown style.